A list of questions and answers about the resumption of jury trials in the Supreme and County Courts.

-- In the County Court, the configuration of participants will remain the same as usual, however, jury boxes have been physically extended to ensure they provide appropriate physical distancing.
-In both the Supreme and County Courts, people in the courtroom (including jurors) will be instructed to use the same seat throughout the trial.
+In the County Court, the configuration of participants will remain the same as usual, however, jury boxes are being physically extended to ensure they provide appropriate physical distancing.
+In both the Supreme and County Courts, people in the courtroom (including jurors) will be expected to use the same seat throughout the trial.

 In line with Victorian public health advice, people in the courtroom will be seated 1.5m apart.
 Signs or markings will indicate which seats may be used and which may not.